10 Free Things to Do in the Northeast Georgia Mountains

 Mountain Fresh Creamery & Glo-Crest Dairy

 Watch your milk being bottled while you shop for minimally processed dairy products, including milk, cheese and butter Mountain Fresh Creamery & Glo-Crest Dairy in Clermont.
+On a farm tour, you might see calves in the nursery and meet some of the creamery's other pampered cows as you learn about the low-temperature pasteurization process, sample milk (including chocolate) and taste ice cream that couldn't get more locally produced.

-Old Sautee Store & Museum
+Old Sautee Store & Sautee Nacoochee Center

 Stovall Mill Covered Bridge